Master More JSON Schema's Subtleties

 id: ch-489jkexbcsl-348dk

-properties.
+name: Maurice PicardWe can define a schema named character for this object, then define a schema named characterReference for the mother and father properties.
 (Again, we only show skeletal schemas here to reveal the structure.)

 components: